Digging With the EAS

 - Dress for the weather.
 Our sites are almost always exposed to the elements with very little shelter, so come prepared.
 In the summer especially this means headgear and plenty of suncream.
 Be prepared for heavy showers too.

 - For your own safety you must wear a pair of sturdy work boots, preferably with reinforced toes.
 Flimsier footwear will limit what you are allowed to do on site - trainers or canvas shoes are not appropriate.

 - Depending on the site, eating facilities may be limited.
 Forty Hall does have a cafe but it's a five minute uphill walk.
 By the end of a week you'll save a lot of energy (and money!) by bringing your lunch with you.

 - Your own trowel

-- You may find gardening or work gloves helpful (they often save grazed knuckles).
-Thinner gloves are generally better as they let you feel what you are trowelling.
+- You may find gardening or work gloves helpful.
+Thinner gloves may be better as they let you feel what you are trowelling.

 - Kneeling Mat